 1. Are you licensed, bonded and insured?

 The desired answers here are: Yes, yes and yes.
 Accept nothing less for your property, there is no good excuse for any entity performing roofing work in New Mexico to not be licensed.
 It is the LAW.

 While being bonded and insured are well-known qualifiers, few people know the importance they play.
 You want the contractor to be bonded/insured to provide a layer of consumer protection.
 In the event there are errors on the end of the contractor, you don’t want to be stuck footing the bill.
-Bonding requirements vary depending on your state and municipality, so it’s important to do your research before hiring a contractor.
+Bonding requirements vary depending on your state and municipality, so be sure to ask these important questions of your roofer.

 2. What steps do you take to prevent injuries and minimize damage to my property?